I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_receive_hash_parameters.md

      <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/ff567266">
      NDIS_RSS_HASH_FUNC_FROM_HASH_INFO</a> macro to get the hash function.

+`HashSecretKeySize`

+The size of the secret key array of the hash function, in bytes.
+The size of the array is 40 bytes for NdisHashFunctionToeplitz.

 `HashSecretKeyOffset`

 The offset of the secret key array of the hash function from the beginning of the